 - Villain Has a Point: His point that a sane Duma is preferable to an insane Duma is valid at the points he says it, as Mila sealing away Falchion left the rest of Valentia with a near unstoppable Dragon to bring doom to them all in the current situation.
 His belief that Valentia cannot survive without at least one of the divine dragons and that humans don't have the right to question their authority also at least has a semblance of logic to it.

 - Villainous Widow's Peak: His Echoes design has a very pronounced widow's peak.

-- Well-Intentioned Extremist: He genuinely believes that Duma's teachings (and Duma's teachings only) would benefit the whole of Valentia.
+- Well-Intentioned Extremist: Not quite as well-intentioned as Rudolf, but still more so than Desaix.
+He genuinely believes that Duma's teachings (and Duma's teachings only) would benefit the whole of Valentia.
 He also believes that Duma and only Duma alone is fit to guide Valentia to the future it deserves, and so attempts to scheme a way to restore Duma's sanity and establish his god as the only god fit for Valentia.
 He likewise reasons that without at least one of the divine dragons Valentia will not be able to sustain any life at all, and isn't willing to take the chance that Alm and Celica could be wrong in their belief that Valentia can be made fruitful again without the dragons to guide and support it.

 Voiced by: Junko Kitanishi (Japanese), Cindy Robinson (English)

 - Adaptational Attractiveness: To an extreme degree.
 Goes from a Gonk who looks more like a goblin than a human and isn't even identifiable as female to a seductive busty sorceress, though still with monstrous features.

 - All There in the Manual: Her entire backstory, which explains, among other things, why she covers half of her face with a mask and came to form a pact with Medusa, is only available in a Japan-only art book and never touched upon in the game.